 eaves and at valleys to prevent damage from ice dams.
 When ice, snow, and

-melted water descend the roof from the warm areas over the house, they
+melted water come off the roof from the warm areas over the house, they

-may freeze—especially at unheated roof eaves, which extend out away from
+may freezeespecially at unheated roof eaves, which extend out from the

 up under the shingles.
-To prevent ice dams, a contractor should install
+To prevent ice dams, the contractor should install

 a special membrane under shingles.
 Around the edges of the roof, the membrane